neilkatin/lah-cert-positions-guide/source/operations-lead.md

 * Assist in setting up the ARK and surrounding environment.

-* Verify the Communications Lead has set up the Engenius Phone System inside the fire station and Ark is set up and operational.
+* Verify the Communications Lead has phone service and can get text messages

+* Work with Recon to establish priorities and exceptions to the pre-planned survey tasks.

+* Work with Staging to properly allocate personnel to current needs.

 ## Continuing Actions: